holeon/Quadratic-Formula/README.md

 # Quadratic-Formula
-Java program for quadratic formula
+Java program for quadratic formula.
+Not that professional :D